Posted on : December 28, 2018 by Clinic One on Vaccination

 IMOVAX POLIO is presented in the form of a suspension for injection (0.5ml) in a prefilled syringe with an attached needle or with two separate needles box of 1 or 20.

-Indicated for infants, children and adults for the prevention of poliomyelitis caused by poliovirus Types 1, 2 and 3.
+For infants, children, and adults for the prevention of poliomyelitis caused by poliovirus Types 1, 2 and 3.
 For primary vaccination and as a booster.

-- From 6 weeks of age, IMOVAX POLIO may be administered following the 6, 10, 14 week schedule.
-As per the recommendations of the Expanded Programme on immunization of World Health Organization.
+- From 6 weeks of age, IMOVAX POLIO may be administered following the 6, 10, 14-week schedule.
+As per the recommendations of the Expanded Programme on immunization of the World Health Organization.

 - For non-vaccinated adults.
 2 successive injections of 0.5ml must be given at intervals of one or

 In children, in the second year of life, a 4th dose (1st booster) is administered one year after the 3rd injection.

 A booster is given every 5 years in children and adolescents and ever 1 year in adults.

 The preferred route of administration is intramuscular, through the vaccine may also be given subcutaneously.

 The preferred site of intramuscular injection is the mid-lateral aspects of’ the thigh in infants and toddlers and the deltoid muscle in children, adolescents, and adults.

 Do not use IMOVAX POLIO if you or your child

-- Are allergic to active substances, to one of the excipients, to neomycin, to streptomycin or to polymyxine B or have had an allergic reaction following a previous injection of this vaccine
+- Are allergic to active substances, to one of the excipients, to neomycin, to streptomycin or to polymyxin B or have had an allergic reaction following a previous injection of this vaccine

 - Have a fever of acute illness, in this case, vaccination should be postponed.

 Take special care with IMOVAX POLIO if you or our child

-- Have thrombocytopenia (insufficient blood platelets, which play an important role in coagulation) or a bleeding disorder, because of the bleeding that can occur during intramuscular administration of the vaccine.
+- Have thrombocytopenia (insufficient blood platelets, which play an important role in coagulation) or a bleeding disorder, because of the bleeding that can occur during the intramuscular administration of the vaccine.